 Welcome to the George Eliot Archive, a digital repository of research resources for those studying the woman who wrote as George Eliot, one of the most important, successful, and enduringly beloved Victorian woman writer, George Eliot.

 Here you will discover thousands of public domain images and documents pertaining to the life and works of George Eliot.
 We curate and provide editorial apparatus for understanding their original purposes and sources.
-An important and growing section of our website features open-access, born-digital projects with interactive data visualizations, which offer new ways of encountering information about George Eliot.
+An important and growing section of our website features open-access, born-digital projects with interactive data visualizations, which offer new ways of discovering information about George Eliot.

 The George Eliot Archive project was launched in December 2018, on the eve of Eliot’s bicentenary, after two years of preparation.
 For more on our project's development, please refer to the Project History tab.

-The project would be inconsequential without two groups of contributors: the expert guidance of expert advisory editors (my generous colleagues in the field) who guide and encourage us; and the dedicated graduate and undergraduate research assistants who are constantly adding to the content and improving the functionality of our websites.
-For a list of these essential collaborators, please refer to the Project Staff section below.
+The project would be inconsequential without two groups of contributors: the expert advisory editors (my generous colleagues in the field) who guide and encourage us; and the dedicated graduate and undergraduate research assistants who are constantly adding to the content and improving the functionality of our websites.
+For a list of these essential collaborators, please refer to the Project Staff tab.

-For more than a decade, my scholarship has focused on George Eliot.
+For well over a decade, my scholarship has focused on George Eliot.
 I think of the George Eliot projects as the culmination of all my previous work and teaching in the fields of literature, biography, publishing, and digital humanities.

 I am an Associate Research Professor and Digital Humanities Coordinator at Auburn University Libraries in Alabama.
 From 2013-2021, I was a faculty member at the University of Nebraska-Lincoln (UNL) and a fellow with the Center for Digital Research in the Humanities.
 UNL was an early leader in digital humanities.
 I am grateful for department, college, and institutional grants that funded student research assistants, and for the mentorship of my generous colleagues in the College of Arts and Sciences, the Center for Undergraduate Research, the English department, and the Center for Digital Research in the Humanities as the George Eliot Archive was launched.

 1. George Eliot Review Online (in partnership with the George Eliot Fellowship), the digitized version of this important peer-reviewed journal from 1970 to the present issue; and